 The Yoder Scholars competition takes place during Honors Weekend, held each February.
 Participation is not required for entrance into the honors program; all students who meet the requirements for the honors program are invited to Honors Weekend and are eligible to enter EMU as honors students.
 Only those who wish to participate in the Yoder Scholars competition need to complete the Yoder Scholars tasks.

-Meet Harrison Horst and Michaela Mast, the 2014 Yoders Scholars recipients, both of whom are great examples of the kind of student that thrives at EMU.
+Meet Harrison Horst and Michaela Mast, the 2014 Yoder Scholars recipients, both of whom are great examples of the kind of student that thrives at EMU.

 About the competition

 Each year only a few honors students are selected as Yoder Scholars and rewarded with EMU’s highest academic award: a full-ride scholarship for all four years.

 The EMU honors faculty conduct the Yoder Scholars competition, rigorously evaluating candidates’ academic performance, community and extra-curricular involvement, creativity, clarity of thought, and leadership potential.
 Participation in the competition requires candidates to construct a portfolio of their high school achievements, write a series of essays, and meet with a member of EMU honors faculty for a one-on-one interview.

 Be sure to apply to EMU by November 1!
 In mid-November the EMU admissions office will send detailed instructions to all honors applicants who have expressed interest in the Yoder Scholars competition.
 Applicants need to have the following submitted/postmarked by January 16: